 Sweet Peppers

-I’m going to get this out of the way now: Bell peppers start green and turn color.
-There I said it.
-If you want green peppers and colored peppers add a colored pepper plant you want and pick it green.
+I’m going to get this out of the way now: Bell peppers start green and turn color; if you want green peppers and colored peppers add a colored pepper plant you want and pick it green.
 The lunch box peppers are known as “Snacking Peppers” and make a great snack or fresh side for your dinner.

 Spacing & Yield